 Proxies are solicited by, and on behalf of, our board of directors.
-The persons named in the proxy, Dr. Daniel Vitt, our Chief Executive Officer, and Dr. Duane Nash, our Executive Chairman of the Board of Directors, have been designated as proxies for the annual meeting by our board of directors.
+The persons named in the proxy, Glenn Whaley, our Principal Financial and Accounting Officer, and Dr. Manfred Gröppel, our Chief Operating Officer, have been designated as proxies for the annual meeting by our board of directors.
 When proxies are properly dated, executed and returned, the shares represented by such proxies will be voted at the annual meeting in accordance with the instruction of the stockholder.
 If no specific instructions are given, however, the shares will be voted in accordance with the recommendations of our board of directors as described above and, if any other matters are properly brought before the annual meeting, the shares will be voted in accordance with the proxies' judgment.